 In addition, most phones come with pre-installed apps that collect and store information about your devices, such as their make and model, operating system version, and more.

-All of this data is used by political campaigns for targeted marketing purposes.
+Political campaigns use all of this data for targeted marketing purposes.

 How does it Work?

 Every time you use your phone, its location is recorded and stored in your device’s operating system.